ims-systems-00/ims-kb/docs/permission.md

 Permissions in different modules of the system are described below

-> These permissions are **business function level** permissions.
-Users with this permissions scope are having the visibility of all data of the business functions that they are connected to.
+> These permissions are **business unit level** permissions.
+Users with this permissions scope are having the visibility of all data of the business units that they are connected to.

-### Business function Dashboard
+### Business Unit Dashboard

 - [X] Read
 - [X] Write